-I had no idea that I was going to get the news I got.
-I was happy, the children were happy and healthy.
-Everything was going the way I wanted it to go.
+I had no idea that I was going to get the news.
+I was happy, the children were happy and healthy – everything was going the way I wanted it to go.

-I was sitting in the bath and I just happened to feel a lump.
+I was sitting in the bath and I happened to feel a lump.
 I went to the GP and she referred me to the breast clinic.
 I was petrified.
 I was led into a side room and she said, ‘I’m sorry to say, you've got breast cancer’.
-I just remember thinking, what do I do now?
+I just remember thinking, 'What do I do now?'

 Five days after my original diagnosis, I was taken into another room with an oncologist.
-She just said, ‘The cancer you've got, it’s lodged into your bones, you've got bone cancer.
+She said, ‘You've got bone cancer.
 It’s incurable’.
-And that’s the point where I thought, oh my god I’m going to die.
-I know that I’m not going to be here as long as I should be here.
-And that upsets me because for a mum, well it’s that bit that’s really hard.
+I know I’m not going to be here as long as I should be here.
+And that upsets me because, as a mum, that’s really hard.

 When you're diagnosed with a terminal illness, you kind of appreciate everything.
 It’s not knowing how long you might have with them.
-Because, in a normal life, you'd be able to grow old and see them go to uni and get married and have children.
-You know, all those things that everyone takes for granted.
+Because, in a normal life, you'd be able to grow old and see them go to uni, get married and have children – all those things that everyone takes for granted.

 Telling the kids was quite difficult, with their different ages, but it's been okay.
 The youngest is oblivious and the same as always.
 My next youngest had experience of relatives and people with cancer and did not cope as well.
 My eldest has been supportive and understanding – she has taken it all in her stride.

 I have done a Macmillan Coffee Morning – I made the cakes and held it at my kid’s school.
 I loved it and will definitely be doing it again.